 Let's create a simple Serverless .NET Core Web API with AWS Lambda to demonstrate using this tool in Visual Studio.
 We will also be using some other services such as S3 and IAM.
 We will hold off on discussing those details for now.

 In order to set up and use the AWS Toolkit, create a user with administrator policy, then use this user’s access and secret keys to complete the setup.

 Creating a user should be easy.
 After logging into AWS console, go to IAM then Users then click the “Add user” blue button.
 Then add the user information in 5 steps as below.

 Step 3 is all about adding tags and more information to the account, and step 4 is a review page.
 Then you should be able to see the step 5 page, which has the access key as well as the secret key.
 Instead of copying these key, click the “download csv” button to get a csv file with the keys.
 Import the given csv file into the AWS toolkit later inside Visual Studio.

-The tool is available on AWS website, but its also available among other VS 2017 extensions.
+The tool is available either through the AWS website or the Visual Studio Marketplace as an extension.
 You’ll be installing it that way.
 Under “Tools” -> “Extensions and updates” and then search for “AWS Toolkit” in the online extensions list, it should be right in the top.
 Click download.
 This might request you to restart Visual Studio to finish the installation.

 After restarting Visual Studio, you'll be greeted by the AWS Toolkit welcome screen where the user’s access and secret keys should be added.
 In this case, click “Import from csv file” and that will take care of adding both of the keys.
 Finally, click the “Save and Close” yellow button.